Patrick Mahomes hurts knee in Chiefs' win over Broncos

 One by one, players peeled off the pile but when Mahomes didn't get up , the stadium grew quiet, Broncos players knelt and some Chiefs stormed away in aguish as their quarterback ripped off his helmet and covered his face.

-"Excited for the win," Moore said after completing 10 of 19 passes for 117 yards.
+"Excited for the win," Moore said.
 "At the same time, a guy like Patrick goes down it can be deflating."

 "You feel for anybody that has something that looks like it may be pretty serious," Broncos quarterback Joe Flacco said.
 "That's not just other quarterbacks; that's everybody.
 But man, a young guy like that who's starting off his career the way he has and starting off this season the way he has, it's definitely not easy to watch guys go down with injuries like that.
 I hope that he's all right."

-Mahomes didn't speak with reporters after the game but he did lead the team's "breakdown" after the game, when he praised Moore, who completed 10 of 19 passes for 117 yards, and the defense.
+Mahomes, who has 15 TDs and one interception this season, didn't speak with reporters after the game but he did lead the team's "breakdown," in the winning locker room, praising Moore, who completed 10 of 19 passes for 117 yards, and the defense.

-Coming in, the Chiefs were ranked 24th in the league with 11 sacks and they'd allowed an average of 190 yards rushing over their previous four games.

-But the Chiefs sacked Flacco a career-high eight times , drew three holding flags on grabby left tackle Garett Bolles, held Denver to 1-of-13 on third downs and benefited from Denver's poor special teams play and curious calls by coach Vic Fangio that backfired spectacularly.
+"Just seeing him in the locker room after the game, standing on his feet and just super optimistic about everything I think that shows one more time how strong of a man he is and how good of leader he is," said guard Laurent Duvernay-Tardif.
+"He's said, 'I'm going to get better, we're going to get this team back on track,' and it was great to just see him walk and smile at the end."

 When Flacco did stay upright to deliver deep passes, they fell incomplete.
-Rookie tight end Noah Fant dropped three passes that would have totaled more than 100 yards.
+Rookie tight end Noah Fant dropped three passes that would have totaled more than 100 yards, and Denver converted just one of 13 third downs.

 The Chiefs even sacked punter Colby Wadman, who had nowhere to throw the ball on a failed fake punt that gave Kansas City the ball at the Broncos 38 on the drive that ended with Mahomes' injury.

-After Mahomes got hurt, Moore couldn't get the Chiefs into the end zone on three plays from the 3, and Harrison Butker's 20-yard field goal gave KC a 13-6 lead.

-Brandon McManus missed a 45-yard field goal that sailed well above the top of the right upright.

-The Broncos scored first after getting a reprieve on a three-and-out when Frank Clark's face mask gave Denver a first down and Royce Freeman took it in from a yard out seven plays later.
-But Fangio decided to take the extra point off the board and go for 2 when Alex Okafor was whistled for encroachment.
+The Broncos went ahead 7-0 when Royce Freeman took it in from a yard out.
+But Vic Fangio decided to take the extra point off the board and go for 2 when Alex Okafor was whistled for encroachment on the PAT.

-Instead of handing the ball off to Freeman again, Fangio had Phillip Lindsay, who's about 50 pounds lighter, pound the ball up the middle and he was stuffed, leaving the Chiefs celebrating instead and the crowd no longer buzzing.
+Instead of handing the ball off to Freeman again, Fangio had Phillip Lindsay, who's about 50 pounds lighter, pound the ball up the middle and he was stuffed, leaving the Chiefs celebrating.

-Their 6-0 lead was short-lived as Mahomes somehow escaped the clutches of Von Miller and fired a pass that safety Will Parks tipped but Mecole Hardman reigned in anyway before avoiding sidestepping safety Kareem Jackson for a 21-yard score .
+Mahomes put Kansas City ahead on his first drive, somehow escaping Miller to fire a pass that safety Will Parks tipped but which Mecole Hardman reigned in anyway for a 21-yard score .

-Hardman added a 37-yard punt return that led to a 33-yard field goal.
+INJURIES: Parks (hand) and teammate LB Justin Hollins (knee) left the game.

 UP NEXT